 Sargent 281 series.
 Basis of Design: LCN 4040XP series.
 For exterior out-swinging

-doors and out-swinging doors used by students or given hard usage provide spring-
+doors and out-swinging doors used by students or given hard usage, provide spring-

 stop arms.
-For out-swinging aluminum doors provide spacer blocks and angle
+For out-swinging aluminum doors, provide spacer blocks and angle

 brackets for securing the closer arm brackets to the top jambs.
 Parallel arm models to